alexeyraspopov/shannon/readme.md

  * How many instances can app has to stay simple?
 (2, 3)
  * How can we describe a protocol in communication system between app and user?
  * What about 3rd party libs for rendering and data persistance?
+ * How can we manage a complex state of systems?

 ## License